Trustworthy Transfer Learning: A Survey: Knowledge Transferability

 \subsection{Non-IID Transferability}

-The IID assumption is often violated in real scenarios, e.g., connected nodes in graphs~\shortcite{GCN}, word occurrence in texts~\shortcite{LeeDS18}, temporal observations in time series~\shortcite{VRADA}, etc. To bridge this gap, non-IID transferability explores the knowledge transfer across domains, assuming that samples within each domain can be interdependent.
+The IID assumption is often violated in real scenarios, e.g., connected nodes in graphs~\cite{GCN}, word occurrence in texts~\cite{LeeDS18}, temporal observations in time series~\cite{VRADA}, etc. To bridge this gap, non-IID transferability explores the knowledge transfer across domains, assuming that samples within each domain can be interdependent.